mountaineerbr/shellDatediff/README.md

 `option -t`.

-To **print results in the table layout only**, the user must set both `options -ttvv` at the command line incantation:
+To **print results in the table layout only**, the user must set both `options -ttv` at the command line incantation:

 ```